Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 \subsection{General case}

 Let us first consider the case when both relations (\ref{c2}) and (\ref{c1}) are not satisfied.
-The example of the diamond of this type is shown in Fig.\ref{Fig_all_cases}a, where the exchange integrals are chosen so that the diagonal interaction $J_2=0$.
-In the general case there are only one-magnon localized states with zero energy as in the F-AF delta-chain at the critical value of frustration parameter.
-In the latter the one-magnon state with zero energy is localized in a valley between neighboring triangles (see Fig.\ref{Fig_delta_chain}).
-It is evident that the product of the independent (isolated) magnons belong to the ground state.
+The example of the diamond of this type is shown in Fig.\ref{Fig_all_cases}a, where the exchange integrals are chosen so that the diagonal interaction $J_{2}$ is zero.
+In the general case there are only one-magnon localized states with zero energy as in the F-AF delta-chain at the critical value of the frustration parameter.
+In the latter case the one-magnon state with zero energy is localized in a valley between neighboring triangles (see Fig.\ref{Fig_delta_chain}).
+Any state consisting of independent (isolated) magnons has zero energy and belongs to the ground state manifold.
 As it is shown in \cite{KDNDR} for the F-AF delta-chain, in addition to the independent localized states there are also specifically overlapping magnons in the ground states.
-For the general case of the diamond chain the problem of counting of these states is completely similar to that for the F-AF delta-chain, which was solved in \cite{KDNDR}.
-Rewriting these results to the diamond chain with periodic boundary conditions (PBC) we obtain that the number of the ground states $W(n,k)$ in the spin sector $S^{z}=S_{\max }-k$ is
+For the general case of the diamond chain the problem of counting of these states is completely similar to the one for the F-AF delta-chain, which was solved in \cite{KDNDR}.
+Rewriting these results to the case of the diamond chain with periodic boundary conditions (PBC) we find that the number of ground states $W(n,k)$ in the spin sector $S^{z}=S_{\max }-k$ is

 where $C_{n}^{k}=\frac{n!}{k!(n-k)!}$ are binomial coefficients.

 The total number of the ground states $W(n)$ is